ITSC-3155-Krevat/spring-2024-module-9-demo/README.md

 # Dylan's Event Planner
-This is a simple event planner built with [Flask](https://flask.palletsprojects.com/en/3.0.x/) and [TailwindCSS](https://tailwindcss.com/) that allows users to add, view, and delete events.
+This is a simple event planner built with [Flask](https://flask.palletsprojects.com/en/3.0.x/) and [TailwindCSS](https://tailwindcss.com/) (mainly [HyperUI](https://www.hyperui.dev/)) that allows users to add, view, and delete events.
 This is meant to be starter code to help students in learning how to test [Flask](https://flask.palletsprojects.com/en/3.0.x/) applications using [pytest](https://docs.pytest.org/en/8.0.x/).

 ## Getting Started
 To get started, you will [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repo then *clone your fork*.